vJechsmayr/PythonAlgorithms/README.md

 If your code don't passes the Check on LeetCode.com your PR will be labeld as **"invalid"** and the Issue stays open for the next PR!
 If your PR doesn' follow the Contributing Guidelines of this Repository it will be also marked as **spam** and closed!

+### Spam Users
+Users who spam this Repo with PRs/Issues that does not align the Contribution Guidelines will be **blocked**.

 ## Getting Started
 * Fork this repository (Click the Form button, top right of this page)
 * Clone your fork down to your local machine